Get Shape Effective Properties from Presentations with Python

 print("Margins")

-Using Aspose.Slides for Python via .NET, you can retrieve the effective properties of a text style.
-The ITextStyleEffectiveData class contains the effective text style properties.
+Using Aspose.Slides, you can get effective properties of a text style.
+The ITextStyleEffectiveData type contains effective text style properties.

 import aspose.slides as slides